Resident Conflict: How to Handle Difficult Situations Like a Pro

 Causes of resident conflict

 “We noticed tensions rising among residents in the communities we manage at the height of the pandemic,” said Amy Sanchez, president of the Central Florida division at FirstService Residential.
-“With so many people being forced to spend most of their time at home, the boundaries between home and work became increasingly blurred, causing emotional strain.”
+“With so many people being forced to spend most of their time at home, the boundaries between home and work had become increasingly blurred causing emotional strain.”

-As more people suffer from emotional strain and other stressors, such as job loss or financial difficulties, conflicts are inevitable between your residents and property staff.
+And as more people experience emotional strain and other stressors such as job loss or financial problems, conflicts – between residents and your property staff – are inevitable.

-According to the American Psychological Association, stress and aggressive behavior are directly linked.
+According to the American Psychological Association, there is a direct link between stress and aggressive behavior.
+Scientists have found biological evidence that stress and aggression feed off each other.
 When we are under stress, we are more likely to fly off the handle, and when we fly off the handle, that increases our stress level.
-It’s a vicious circle.

-Residents' increased stress may also be caused by financial strain.
-The rising cost of living has been a major concern for Americans over the past year.
-This strain and stress can cause people to lose their tempers faster than they used to.
+Residents' increased stress may also be due to financial strain.
+Over the past year, inflation has been a top concern for Americans who are spending more.
+Stress related to finances can cause people to lose their temper faster than they used to.

-But whether the rise in conflicts is due to emotional or financial strain, your community association’s team will likely encounter them and have to learn to manage them.
+But whether the rise in conflicts is due to emotional or financial strain, your community association’s team will likely encounter them.

 “We've experienced increasing occurrences of resident conflicts that we’ve had to navigate,” said Sanchez.
 In one instance, a resident hung a banner from their balcony with inappropriate language, violating the community’s appearance standards.
 When the association asked for the banner’s removal, the resident became agitated and took out their frustration on the office team.
 They hurled insults and sent emails with threats of violence.
 The behavior continued without reprieve, regardless of actions taken to de-escalate the situation.
 For their safety, the staff was asked to leave the property and work off-site until a resolution could be reached.”

-There have been some instances where residents living in older buildings impacted by structural integrity issues and modification requirements have felt angry and frustrated by new assessments.
-This can add to the stress around finances.
+In other instances, we have seen residents living in older buildings impacted by structural integrity issues and modification requirements feeling angry and frustrated by newly required assessments, adding to stress around finances.

-“Despite your best efforts to keep residents informed and to help them prepare for the impact, they may still get angry and take their frustration out on you,” said Danny Ellis, president of the Georgia/Tennessee/Florida Panhandle division at FirstService Residential.
+“So, even though you may have done everything possible to keep residents informed to help them prepare for the impact, they may still get angry and take their frustrations out on the staff,” said Kim Pinillos, vice president of the South Florida High-Rise division at FirstService Residential.

-How can boards, with the support of their management teams, manage resident conflicts?
+What steps can boards, supported by their management team, take to manage resident conflicts?
 Here are 5 tips you may find helpful.

 Tip #1.
 Foster a sense of community